 Coaches with the most college field hockey championships

 The coaches of the Big Three in the history for college field hockey were certainly there for the long haul.
 Beth Anders of Old Dominion is the all-time leader in championship wins, there for all nine of the Monarchs' titles.
-UNC's Karen Shelton has all seven of the Tar Heels titles as head coach, winning her first in 1989 and still rolling thirty years later.
+UNC's Karen Shelton has all eight of the Tar Heels titles as head coach, winning her first in 1989 and still rolling three decades later.
 Missy Meharg has led Maryland to seven of its eight titles with Sue Tyler winning the Terps' first national championship before handing over the reins.

 Here is the complete history of the college field hockey championship game: